 Almost all Native American tribes traditionally recognized “two-spirit” people of mixed gender.
 Sometimes they played a spiritual role.
 They appear as sacred figures in Native American rituals and myths.
-Two-spirit Native Americans are honored today for Columbus Day, when European explorer Christopher Columbus arrived in the Americas on Oct.
+Two-spirit Native Americans are honored today for Columbus Day, which commemorates the arrival of European explorer Christopher Columbus in the Americas on Oct.
 12, 1492.

 Before Columbus arrived, most Native American societies valued people who mixed male and female roles or characteristics.
 Their languages had words for third and sometimes even fourth genders.
 “Two spirit” is one of the many and varied Native American terms for alternative genders because one body housed both feminine and masculine spirits.
 Sometimes they served as spiritual guides who mediated between the realms of body and spirit, male and female.
 From a Western cultural viewpoint, the two-spirited people have been seen as lesbian, gay, bisexual, transgender (LGBT) or queer.

 Contemporary artists have tried to re-envision the freedom of two-spirit people before the Europeans arrived.
 In the image above, Wisconsin artist Ryan Grant Long includes an unknown Mayan couple enjoying a playful moment together in his series “Fairy Tales” series of same-sex love throughout history.
 For more info, see my article Artist paints history’s gay couples: Interview with Ryan Grant Long.

 “Employments of the Hermaphrodites,” engraving based on a watercolor by Jacques Le Moyne de Morgues (State Archives of Florida, Florida Memory)